awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-gs-tableschema.md

 # Generate a `TableSchema`<a name="ddb-en-client-gs-tableschema"></a>

 A `[TableSchema](http://docs.aws.amazon.com/sdk-for-java/latest/reference/software/amazon/awssdk/enhanced/dynamodb/TableSchema.html)` enables the enhanced client to map DynamoDB attribute values to and from your client\-side classes\.
-The DynamoDB Enhanced Client API provides several types of `TableSchema`s that we discuss in another [section](ddb-en-client-adv-features.md#ddb-en-client-adv-features-schm-overview)\.

 In this tutorial, you learn about `TableSchema`s derived from a static data class and generated from code by using a builder\.

 ## Use an annotated data class<a name="ddb-en-client-gs-tableschema-anno-bean"></a>